Data Centers in Jebel Ali

 Natural Disaster Risk

-The United Arab Emirates has a Very Low overall risk profile, with an INFORM Risk score of 2.1 out of 10 as of September 2025.
-The area is seismically stable and sits outside of major storm paths, making it one of the safest locations globally for critical infrastructure.
+The United Arab Emirates has a very low overall risk profile, with an INFORM Risk score of 2.1 out of 10, as of September 2025.
+The region is not prone to significant seismic or severe weather events, which contributes to its stability for critical infrastructure investments.